xivh/CASMcode_clexulator/python/doc/usage/order_parameters.rst

         config_dof_values=config_dof_values,
     )

-The same `transformation_matrix_to_super` must be used for `config_dof_values`, and the `transformation_matrix_to_super` and `site_index_converter` arguments for :func:`~libcasm.clexulator.OrderParameter.update`.
-This is the supercell in which the configuration is defined and which the OrderParameter calculator uses to properly select DoF values.
+The `transformation_matrix_to_super` used to construct the :class:`~libcasm.clexulator.ConfigDoFValues` and :class:`~libcasm.xtal.SiteIndexConverter` instances and given as the :func:`~libcasm.clexulator.OrderParameter.update` argument defines the supercell of the configuration being evaluated and therefore must be the same.

-- For occupant DoF and local DoF, it does not need to be the same supercell as the :class:`~libcasm.clexulator.DoFSpace` is defined for.
+However, it does not need to be the same supercell as the :class:`~libcasm.clexulator.DoFSpace` is defined with.
+When evaluating the order paramers, if the configuration supercell differs from the the :class:`~libcasm.clexulator.DoFSpace` supercell:

-  - Internally, a commensurate supercell is constructed and order parameters are evaluated as if the `config_dof_values` are tiled into the commensurate supercell.
+- For occupant DoF and local DoF, a commensurate supercell is determined internally and order parameters are evaluated as if the `config_dof_values` are tiled into the commensurate supercell.

 - For global DoF, the supercell is irrelevant.